ernestsb/ernestsb/README.md

 - 👋 Hi, I’m @ernestsb
-- 👀 I’m interested in any usefull programming languages and cutting edge technologies
+- 👀 I’m interested in any useful programming languages and cutting edge technologies
 - 🌱 I’m currently learning Java, Python,, C++, Cybersecurity, and IT Technologies
 - 💞️ I’m looking to collaborate on whatever I can
 - 📫 How to reach me: ernest_sb@live.com